2026-05-13 · plateau, metabolic-adaptation, behavior, calorie-deficit · 19 min read

 Several things are usually at work at the same time.

 • Metabolic adaptation.
 On top of the expected drop in energy needs, the body reduces energy expenditure modestly during and after weight loss.
 This effect is real but limited in size.
 Recent work suggests that much of the measured “adaptive” component is linked to being in an active energy deficit, and it narrows or fades in maintenance.
+The deeper biology behind this — the body actively defending a higher weight through coordinated leptin, ghrelin, and metabolic-rate changes — is covered in set point theory and weight loss.

 • Appetite and hormone shifts.
 Hunger hormones, especially ghrelin, often rise during weight loss, and fullness signals can drop.
 That makes it easier to slowly eat more without noticing.
+If you are in perimenopause, the plateau pattern looks different — sleep disruption and falling estrogen change the hunger and visceral-fat picture; see our menopause and weight loss guide for the hormonal-mechanism version of this troubleshooting.

 • Tracking drift.
 Food logs tend to get less accurate over time.
 Unmeasured oils, sauces, bites while cooking, and “rounded down” portions can quietly add 100 to 300 calories a day.